 With the restaurant located right on the banks of the Thames, you won’t want to miss out on a riverside stroll with your pooch.

 After your meal, head west along the Thames Path to King Edward VII Memorial Park – a small but delightfully green space just a 10 minute stroll away, where your dog will enjoy a run off the lead and an opportunity to chase after some trend setting east-end pooches.
 After a few games of fetch, head slightly inwards from the river towards Wapping and take in the sights of Tobacco Dock and St Katherine Docks on your way to the magnificent Tower Bridge, which should take you less than 45 minutes at a leisurely pace.
+For inspiration see our dog-friendly London destination page.

 For other dog-friendly venues in the area, check out our ‘Also in the Neighbourhood’ recommendations below.